 \section{Conclusions}

 We use JWST/NIRCam observations from CEERS to study the intra-halo light (IHL) and galaxy members in a forming galaxy group at z=1.85.
-We detect the group as a 5.3$\sigma$ overdensity of galaxies in the EGS field, and spectroscopically confirm 6 of the 16 studied galaxy members, which go down to log$_{10}$(M$_{\star}$/M$_{\odot}$)=8.5.
+We detected the group as a 5.3$\sigma$ overdensity of galaxies in the EGS field, and spectroscopically confirmed six of the 16 studied galaxy members, which go down to log$_{10}$(M$_{\star}$/M$_{\odot}$)=8.5.

-We see clear evidence for a central, still-forming Brightest Group Galaxy (BGG) in the NIRCam images, which is being assembled through mergers of several different galaxy components.
-We use multiple NIRCam filters, as well as archival HST data, to derive multi-band Spectral Energy Distributions (SEDs) and corresponding physical properties for the BGG components and all of the member galaxies.
-The BGG components vary highly in star-formation rate (SFR), morphology and colour, extending across $\sim$3.6" (30~kpc) of the sky.
+We see clear evidence for a central, still-forming brightest group galaxy (BGG) in the NIRCam images, which is being assembled through mergers of several different galaxy components.
+We used multiple NIRCam filters, as well as archival HST data, to derive multi-band spectral energy distributions (SEDs) and corresponding physical properties for the BGG components and all of the member galaxies.
+The BGG components vary highly in star formation rate (SFR), morphology and colour, extending across $\sim$3.6" (30~kpc) of the sky.
 The BGG contributes 69\% of the total stellar mass in galaxies in the group, with one single massive member containing 76\% of the total BGG mass and a SFR$>$1810M$_{\odot}$/yr.
 This gives insight into massive galaxy build-up at this redshift where infrared-bright cores are surrounded by much bluer, more diffuse components.
-With the exception of 3 galaxies, 2 of which are in the BGG, we find that all galaxies in the group lie on or below the Main Sequence of star-formation, indicating galaxies in the process of quenching, as confirmed by their position on the UVJ diagram.
+With the exception of three galaxies, two of which are in the BGG, we find that all galaxies in the group lie on or below the MS of star formation, indicating galaxies in the process of quenching, as confirmed by their position on the UVJ diagram.
 The galaxies display a range of S\'{e}rsic indicies, with a prevalence for high values, in line with a more evolved population.